Oral Health Information for Older Adults

 - Dentures can break if they are dropped.
 Fill the sink with water and clean your dentures over the sink in case they slip out of your hands.

-- Brush all surfaces thoroughly with a denture cleaning paste and denture brush or a soft-bristled toothbrush.
-Do not use toothpaste, bleach, vinegar, soap, or another type of cleaning product unless directed by your dentist.
-Do not use a brush with hard/stiff bristles, because they can damage your dentures.
+- Brush all surfaces thoroughly with a denture cleaning paste or mild dish soap using a denture brush or a soft-bristled toothbrush.
+Brushes with hard/stiff bristles could damage your dentures.

 - Rinse dentures with running water under the faucet to remove all of the cleaning paste.